aportno/utxo-blockchain-java/README.md

 then the message was not sent from your address and an exception is raised and the transaction fails.

 You can read more about signing with a private key, verifying with a public key on this [auth0 blog post](https://auth0.com/blog/how-to-explain-public-key-cryptography-digital-signatures-to-anyone/).

+#### <u>The Miner </u>
+To achieve our end goal of having this `transaction` put on the ledger (included in a `block`), we need to rely on a `miner` to validate the authenticity of the `transaction`.
+If the `signature` is not verified by the miner, the `transaction` fails, and it will not be included in the next block.
+First the `transaction` is broadcast to all `miner`.
+Then the `miner` actively tries to compute a hash value that meets the constraints of the `block` difficulty specified by the protocol.
+Once the miner solves for the correct nonce, they broadcast their solution to the network.
+If all miners agree with the solution then the `block` is added to the `blockchain`.

+#### <u>The Block </u>
+And then the process starts all over again.
+Our initial transaction is finally part of the blockchain.
+We created `UTXO` to form a `transaction`.
+The `transaction` was validated by a `miner` and included in the blocks `hash` value that the network has come to a consensus on.
+The next `block` will need to reference the previous `block` where the initial transaction took place.
+If there is any tampering that takes place then the hash value of the previous `block` will be completely different than what the network came to consensus on and the network will be tasked with correcting to the rightful state and handling the malicious actor

+#### <u>What's next? </u>
+We will introduce the dynamic of having active `wallets` carrying `UTXO` and other functions of `blocks` on the `blockchain`.

 ---
 ## Chapter 5 :: Block and Blockchain